 Dangerous.
 Requires specialist knowledge/skill to handle.

-Mammoths are the biggest of Moren Ezen’s land animals, the largest bulls standing at up to 11 ft at the shoulder and weighing over 6 tons.
-Like elephants, females live in tight-knit matrilineal family groups, and are led by the matriarch, which is often the eldest female.
-For the most part, these family groups will coexist peacefully alongside other family groups, and some will even form familiar bonds.
-Males, on the other hard, are predominantly solitary, although immature bulls will form bands of 2 to 4 individuals, and occasionally will remain together even after reaching maturity.
+Mammoths are among the largest land mammals of Moren Ezen, with the biggest bulls standing up to 11 feet at the shoulder and weighing over 6 tons.
+Like elephants, females live in tight-knit matrilineal family groups led by a matriarch, often the eldest female.
+These family groups generally coexist peacefully with one another, and some even form familiar bonds.
+Males, on the other hand, are predominantly solitary; immature bulls form bands of two to four individuals, occasionally remaining together after reaching maturity.

-Ehiasallian Mammoths come together en mass twice a year - during their annual migration from the white steppes to the grassy flatlands between Tseten Thaye and High Harbor, occurring late Autumn to early Winter, and again when they return to the steppes for the warmer Summer months.
+Ehiasallian mammoths gather en masse twice a year during their annual migrations—from the white steppes to the grassy flatlands between Tseten Thaye and High Harbor in late autumn to early winter, and back again to the steppes with the arrival of summer.

-In many cultures, Mammoths are worshiped as a Sixth Guardian, or as vessels of the Guardian’s Spirit.
-It is widely frowned upon to kill a female Mammoth, and in some cultures the killing of a pregnant female is punishable by death.
-Only the biggest Bull Mammoths will do for any hunter worth their salt, and only during the migration to Tseten Thaye at the beginning of Winter, for this also marks the first days of musk, when Bull Mammoths are at their fiercest.
+In many cultures, mammoths are revered as manifestations of the Sixth Guardian or vessels of the Guardian’s Spirit.
+It is widely frowned upon to kill a female mammoth, and in some societies, the killing of a pregnant female is punishable by death.
+Only the largest bull mammoths are considered worthy quarry, and only during the migration to Tseten Thaye at winter’s onset, which also marks the beginning of musk season when bulls are at their most ferocious.

-Aeslend Mammoths are fewer in population, and due to the warmer climate only move south of Blindhelm when food is too scarce to sustain them.
+Aeslend mammoths are fewer in number and, due to the warmer climate, only move south of Blindhelm when food becomes too scarce.
 They return as soon as the worst of winter has passed.
-Aeslend Mammoths are considered a protected species, and it is illegal nationally to hunt them.
+Considered a protected species, Aeslend mammoths are illegal to hunt nationwide.

 Classification: XXXXX